 By practicing coordinated movement to music, they will develop parts of the brain that will help them to speak, read, write and play instruments.
 But the best part is that these activities also bring such a great deal of fun and enjoyment!

 10 Best Songs for Gross Motor Movement

-These rainy day rhythm games are a great indoor gross motor movement activity.
+These rainy day rhythm games are a great indoor gross motor movement activity and make sure you can have plenty of fun together on a rainy day!
 They’re perfect for blowing off some steam when it’s not very nice outside and a great learning opportunity too.

 I’ve Got a Body is a bouncy little action song that offers endless opportunities to improvise with all of the actions we can make with our bodies.
 Children are always very keen to explore – it’s a great way to experiment with different movement and body percussion.

-Here We Go Looby Loo is a lovely little circle game, where everyone does simultaneous movements as a part of the dance.
-It’s excellent for encouraging everyone to join in and for building confidence and social skills.
+Here We Go Looby Loo is a lovely little circle game, where everyone does the movements together as a part of the dance.
+It’s excellent for encouraging everyone to join in and so great for building confidence and social skills.

 Another excellent song for preschoolers for blowing off steam on a rainy day!
 It’s guaranteed to get everyone jumping around – whether in imaginary puddles or real ones!